chinapedia/wikipedia.abstract.en/Page/Moscow.md

 The city's appearance had not changed much by the 18th century.
 Houses were made of pine and spruce logs, with shingled roofs plastered with sod or covered by birch bark.
 The rebuilding of Moscow in the second half of the 18th century was necessitated not only by constant fires but also the needs of the nobility.
 Much of the wooden city was replaced by buildings in the classical style.[71]

 For much of its architectural history, Moscow was dominated by Orthodox churches.
 However, the overall appearance of the city changed drastically during Soviet times, especially as a result of Joseph Stalin's large-scale effort to "modernize" Moscow.
 Stalin's plans for the city included a network of broad avenues and roadways, some of them over ten lanes wide, which, while greatly simplifying movement through the city, were constructed at the expense of a great number of historical buildings and districts.
 Among the many casualties of Stalin's demolitions was the Sukharev Tower, a longtime city landmark, as well as mansions and commercial buildings The city's newfound status as the capital of a deeply secular nation, made religiously significant buildings especially vulnerable to demolition.
 Many of the city's churches, which in most cases were some of Moscow's oldest and most prominent buildings, were destroyed; some notable examples include the Kazan Cathedral and the Cathedral of Christ the Savior.
 During the 1990s, both were rebuilt.
-Many smaller churches, however, were lost.[72]GUM,_Moscow,_Russia.jpg department store]]
+Many smaller churches, however, were lost.[72] department store]]

 While the later Stalinist period was characterized by the curtailing of creativity and architectural innovation, the earlier post-revolutionary years saw a plethora of radical new buildings created in the city.
 Especially notable were the constructivist architects associated with VKHUTEMAS, responsible for such landmarks as Lenin's Mausoleum.
 Another prominent architect was Vladimir Shukhov, famous for Shukhov Tower, just one of many hyperboloid towers designed by Shukhov.
 It was built between 1919 and 1922 as a transmission tower for a Russian broadcasting company.[73]
 Shukhov also left a lasting legacy to the Constructivist architecture of early Soviet Russia.
-He designed spacious elongated shop galleries, most notably the GUM department store on Red Square,[74] bridged with innovative metal-and-glass vaults.
-One of the "Seven Sisters (Moscow)", Hotel Ukraina|thumb _Ostankino_Tower,_2015.JPG, the tallest freestanding structure in Europe and 8th tallest in the world]]
+He designed spacious elongated shop galleries, most notably the GUM department store on Red Square,[74] bridged with innovative metal-and-glass vaults. , the tallest freestanding structure in Europe and 8th tallest in the world]]

 Perhaps the most recognizable contributions of the Stalinist period are the so-called Seven Sisters, comprising seven massive skyscrapers scattered throughout the city at about an equal distance from the Kremlin.
 A defining feature of Moscow's skyline, their imposing form was allegedly inspired by the Manhattan Municipal Building in New York City, and their style—with intricate exteriors and a large central spire—has been described as Stalinist Gothic architecture.
 All seven towers can be seen from most high points in the city; they are among the tallest constructions in central Moscow apart from the Ostankino Tower, which, when it was completed in 1967, was the highest free-standing land structure in the world and today remains the world's seventy-second tallest, ranking among buildings such as the Burj Khalifa in Dubai, Taipei 101 in Taiwan and the CN Tower in Toronto.[75]